 In many cases a SAFe implementation is started when there are already some agile teams in place.
 Frequently those teams already use some Agile tool.
 A few Agile ALM (Application Lifecycle Management) tools provide good support for the entire SAFe model but many others are mainly focused on the team level leading many organizations are struggling to figure out how to scale their team-level Agile ALM tool to support their SAFe implementation.

-Two examples of such tools that are pretty popular at the team level are Atlassian JIRA and Microsoft TFS.
+Two examples of such tools that are pretty popular at the team level are Atlassian JIRA and Microsoft Azure Dev Ops or TFS.

 One option at this point is to move everybody to a tool such as LeanKit that has the flexibility and strength to support the entire SAFe model as described in this document.

-The way this would work is that LeanKit boards would be setup using the template for all the levels including the Team Kanban Board.
-At that point LeanKit integration services (e.g. w/ JIRA or TFS) would be used to keep the LeanKit Team Kanban Boards in sync with the team-level Agile ALM tool so that:
+LeanKit boards would then be setup using the template for all the levels including the Team Kanban Board.
+At that point LeanKit can be integrated to keep the LeanKit Team Kanban Boards in sync with the team-level Agile ALM tool so that:

 - Team Kanban Boards and Backlogs are populated based on flow of Features into those teams at the Program level and all stories at the team level are properly connected to entities at the Program Kanban Board